 Stroke Care

 When a patient comes to the hospital with stroke symptoms, it’s crucial to make a proper diagnosis quickly in order to begin treatment to minimize the effects of a stroke.
-Commonwealth Health’s stroke care team delivers potentially life-saving care for ischemic and hemorrhagic strokes, and can perform treatment options such as:
+The stroke care team at Commonwealth Health delivers potentially life-saving care for ischemic and hemorrhagic strokes, and can perform treatment options such as:

 - Angioplasty and stent placement to open blocked arteries and veins